 We couldn’t even find a search function on the site.
 That’s pretty basic.

-The IGA website homepage currently doesn’t actually mentioned Covid-19 or Coronavirus anywhere.
-This seems like a bit of a miss from a communication point of view.
+The IGA website homepage doesn’t currently mention Covid-19 or Coronavirus anywhere.
+This seems like a miss from a communication POV.

-The IGA ‘updates’ page is similar in layout to Woolworths, but better from a communications point of view in that it only seems to hold the latest stories.
-The oldest update is March 23 – and we guess that someone in the IGA online team has gone in and archived previous updates that may now be out of date.
+The IGA ‘updates’ page is similar in layout to Woolworths, but better from a communications POV in that it only seems to hold the latest stories.
+The oldest update is March 23.
+And we guess someone in the IGA online team has gone in and archived previous updates which will now be out of date.

 Much clearer communication.

-Now, there is an argument that given they mostly deliver ‘non-essential’ items and their grocery selection is mainly pantry items, they don’t need to go big on communications on the virus.
+Now, there’s an argument that given they mostly deliver ‘non-essential’ items and their grocery selection is mainly pantry items, they don’t need to go big on communications about the virus.

 But you think they would at least acknowledge it?
 The closest we can see is the appearance of toilet paper in their best seller list.